Lubbock’s First and Only Cuban Cafe Is Finally Here

 She told me her "dream for Cafe Alvarez is to have a space in Lubbock where the Cuban culture, flavors and hospitality can be enjoyed."
 She will also host salsa lessons, they'll have live music and a Sunday brunch menu with Cuban mimosas.
 This space will also be BYOB.

-Cafe Alvarez is currently under construction at APlus store fronts at 2614 130th #506, 1585 130th and University.
+Cafe Alvarez is currently under construction at APlus storefront at 2614 130th #506, 1585 130th and University.
 Zubia is hoping to open the cafe's doors to everyone this week, March 28th, 2022!
 Below is the video and sneak peek of how it looks!

 The Llano Cubano food truck will be parked out front the majority of the time, but it’s not there they will allow other food trucks to park out front to serve their food and use the dining space.
 Ashley is super passionate about helping boost the food truck community and hopes this will give them another option when needed.